Michael M. Meguid: Nutrition scientific misconduct case

-In 2005, Meguid, as Editor-in-Chief of Nutrition, retracted a paper by Ranjit Kumar Chandra titled "Effect of vitamin and trace-element supplementation on cognitive function in elderly subjects".
-Chandra filed suit and a decade of discussion about scientific misconduct followed, with the Chandra case being mentioned in 90-plus articles.
+In 2005, Meguid, as editor-in-chief of Nutrition, retracted a paper by Ranjit Kumar Chandra titled "Effect of vitamin and trace-element supplementation on cognitive function in elderly subjects".
+Chandra filed suit, and a decade of discussion about scientific misconduct followed, with the Chandra case being mentioned in more than 90 articles.
 In 2015 Chandra was found guilty of misconduct.
 The Lancet then retracted the study they had published in 1992.

-In 2015, the case was finally brought to a close in Meguid's favor, and made public in the October 2015 British Medical Journal article 'Ranjit Chandra: how reputation bamboozled the scientific community'.
-In January 2016, The Lancet published a retraction of the paper, 'Effect of vitamin and trace-element supplementation on immune responses and infection in elderly subjects', that Meguid had originally questioned.
+In 2015, the case was finally brought to a close in Meguid's favor, and made public in the October 2015 British Medical Journal article "Ranjit Chandra: how reputation bamboozled the scientific community."
+In January 2016, The Lancet published a retraction of the paper, "Effect of vitamin and trace-element supplementation on immune responses and infection in elderly subjects," that Meguid had originally questioned.